przemektutur/AirRNB/README.md

 ## QUICKLY PREPARED PROGRAM FOR SHOW RNB PROJECT

-## FOR LODGIFY ;)

 Program predicts a price for one night in various location.

 Three cities were added for prediction: London, Athens and Barcelona.

 Data is taken from AirRNB.

-I saw Lodgify is searching for machine learning/deep learning/AI engineer and

-as a fast-growing company leading the vacation rental industry with innovative

-software...
 I thought to prepare in the morning short program which will

 calculate rental prices using ML.
 I didn't have much time before push kids to